SEFSC/FATES-ATI-FrameXtraction/_docs/howto.md

 ### A note on submodules

 This theme uses two GitHub *submodules*.
-Submodules are essentially links to other GitHub repositories that allow certain components of the site to be synchronized more easily across all SEFSC FATES GitHub Documentation sites. <!--[https://sefsc.github.io](https://sefsc.github.io). -->
+Submodules are essentially links to other GitHub repositories that allow certain components of the site to be synchronized more easily across all SEFSC GitHub Documentation sites. <!--[https://sefsc.github.io](https://sefsc.github.io). -->
 For example, the menu bar at the top of the page is configured with a single YAML file in a submodule, and the theme code itself, including site functionality and look and feel, is kept within a second submodule.

 The git submodules for this skeleton repository are sourced from the [MattGrossi-NOAA/documentation-theme-jekyll](https://github.com/MattGrossi-NOAA/documentation-theme-jekyll){:target="_blank" rel="noopener"} repository and located in the following submodule paths (as configured in the `.gitmodules` file in the repository root):